-URBAN RENEWAL AGENCY WASTEWATER IMPROVEMENTS
+URBAN RENEWAL AGENCY WATER AND WASTEWATER IMPROVEMENTS

-The Wastewater Improvement projects identified in the Plan include upgrades to the City's Wastewater Treatment Plant such as UV Disinfection, Hydraulic Improvements, a Secondary Clarifier and RAS/WAS Pumping Upgrades, Aerobic Digester life safety improvements, Headworks and Influent Pump Station, Operational Improvements, UV Disinfection, Effluent Pump Station and an Aerobic Digester.
+The Water and Wastewater Improvement projects identified in the Plan include upgrades to the City's Water and Wastewater Treatment Plants and Reservoirs.
 Additionally, the Plan identifies funds to make loan payments to DEQ for work already completed by the City on the Wastewater Treatment Plant.
+The Water Reservoir is being added to the plan to allow funds to be spent to upgrade the Reservoir to seismic standards.